-- Wear a mask when you are ill; if there are no symptoms it is not necessary to wear a mask.
-The mask cannot completely prevent virus transmission, but it is a good reminder of not touching your face and serves to warn others that you may not be well.
+Wear a mask when you are ill; if there are no symptoms it is not necessary to wear a mask.
+The mask cannot completely prevent virus transmission, but it is a good reminder, not to touch your face and serves to warn others that you may not be well.

-- Practice sensible social distancing especially from people who appear to be ill, e.g. coughing or sneezing.
+Practice sensible social distancing especially from people who appear to be ill, e.g. coughing or sneezing.
+One meter is recommended.

 We should greet each other without shaking hands, and avoid hugs.

 3. At the moment for children with rheumatic diseases on medication, we recommend continuing all therapies as usual.

 4. Don’t stop your medications including methotrexate (MTX) and biologics, without consulting your rheumatologist.
 This may cause a flare of your rheumatic disease.

 5. If you are on corticosteroid therapy – consult your rheumatologist regarding possible dose adjustment.

 6. Patients in isolation or quarantine (without symptoms) should continue therapy as usual.

 7. In case of fever and suspicion of infectious diseases follow your national advice for access to health care and to test for Covid-19.
 In the meantime, withhold MTX and, if taking biologics, get in touch with your treating rheumatologist for guidance.